Interested in Integrative Therapies and Healing Practices?

 - Two Professional or Academic Letters of Recommendation.

-- Three to five page Personal Statement.
+- Two to three page Personal Statement.

 - Application Fee ($75 U.S. Permanent Resident - $95 International).